 This system will be using serial control so now we must decide if RS-485 or RS-232 is better for this scenario.
-Most people will use RS-232 to control a camera, as it is a familiar industry standard.
+A majority of people will use RS-232 to control a camera, as it is a familiar industry standard.
 Unfortunately, RS-232 by spec does not travel far (around 100' / 30m).
 If you will have runs longer than 100' you may want to consider RS-485, which is capable of being run over 4000 feet (depending on the quality of the cable and the set baud rate).

 This system will use RS-232 for control of the PTZOptics cameras because RS-232 is by far the easiest and most reliable method of control when less than 100 feet of cable is needed.
-Using RS-232 for control of four (4) PTZOptics cameras will involve two (2) different cables.
-The first cable is for connecting the joystick to the first camera and the other cable is for daisy-chaining from the first camera to the second camera, and for each camera beyond the second camera, to achieve control of all cameras.
+Using RS-232 for control of two (2) PTZOptics cameras will involve two (2) different cables.
+The first cable is for connecting the joystick to the first camera and the second cable is for daisy-chaining from the first camera to the second camera to achieve control of both cameras.
 It is worth noting that, when using RS-485, you can run a separate cable to each camera directly from the joystick for multi-camera control.